js-bits/executor/README.md

 You can use optional `timeout` parameter to set maximum allowable execution time for the asynchronous operation.
 There are 2 types of timeout supported:

 <b>Hard timeout</b>.
-An executor will be automatically rejected when a specified timeout is exceeded.
+The executor will be automatically rejected when specified timeout is exceeded.
 It can be set by an integer number passed as a value of `timeout` parameter.

 ```javascript
 const asyncOperation = new Executor(